Home > ADD/ADHD

-Preliminary findings from a study of children with attention deficit hyperactivity disorder(ADHD) show that sensory intervention-for example, deep pressure and strenuous exercise-can significantly improve problem behaviors such as restlessness, impulsivity and hyperactivity.
+Research findings from a study of children with attention deficit hyperactivity disorder(ADHD) show that sensory intervention-for example, deep pressure and strenuous exercise-can significantly improve problem behaviors such as restlessness, impulsivity and hyperactivity.

 Of the children receiving occupational therapy, 95 percent improved.
 This is the first study of this size on sensory intervention for ADHD.
 The Temple University researchers, Kristie Koenig,Ph.D.,OTR/L, and Moya Kinnealey,Ph.D.,OTR/L, wanted to determine whether ADHD problem behaviors would decrease if underlying sensory and neurological issues were addressed with occupational therapy.

+Children with ADHD have difficulty paying attention and controlling their behaviors.
 Many children with ADHD also suffer from sensory processing disorder, a neurological underpinning that contributes to their ability to pay attention or focus.

 They either withdraw from or seek out sensory stimulation like movement, sound, light, and touch.
 This translates into troublesome behaviors at school and home.
 Normally, we process and adapt to sensory stimulation in our daily environment.
-But children with ADHD are unable to adjust, and instead might be so distracted and bothered by a sound or movement in the classroom, for instance, that they can't pay attention to the teacher.
+But children with ADHD are unable to adjust, and instead might be so distracted and bothered by a sound or movement in the classroom and they can't pay attention to the teacher.